rseng/zenodo-release/README.md

         version: ${{ github.event.release.tag_name }}
         zenodo_json: .zenodo.json
         archive: ${{ env.archive }}

+        # Optional DOI to create a new version from.
+Leaving this blank (the default) will create
+        # a new DOI on every release.
+Use this if you have an existing DOI to use
+        # as a base and this action will create new versions of it.
+        #
+        # Newer versions have their own DOIs, but they're also linked to this DOI
+        # as a different version.
+        doi: '10.5281/zenodo.6326823'
 ```

 Notice how we are choosing to use the .tar.gz (you could use the zip too at `${{ github.event.release.zipball_url }}`)